aaaayesha/Cybersecurity-portfolio/Projects/Botium Toys-Security Audit/README.md

 - PCI DSS
 - GDPR

+## Control Categories
+Security controls in this audit were evaluated across three categories:
+- Administrative/Managerial controls
+- Technical controls
+- Physical/Operational controls

+Each control was assessed based on its purpose and type (preventative, detective, corrective, or deterrent) to support defense-in-depth and risk reduction.

 ## Disclaimer
 This project is based on a fictional scenario and is intended for educational and portfolio purposes only.